An intelligent tutor for planning in large partially observable environments: Evaluating our strategy discovery method in simulations

 \subsection{Benchmark problems: strategy discovery for partially observable environments}

 The simulation experiments are run on 4 benchmark environments of different sizes introduced by \citet{consul2021improving}.
-The environments were built from 2 to 5 blocks of 18 nodes, each leading to a different goal node.
+The environments were built from 2 to 5 blocks of 18 nodes, with each block leading to a different goal node.
+Including the root node, environments therefore had a total size of at least 37 and up to 91 nodes.
 The environments all follow an increasing variance structure, where the uncertainty about the reward of the node increases the further away it is from the starting node (see Figure~\ref{fig:env_sim}).
 The rewards for each environment instance were initialized randomly following an increasing-variance reward structure, where nodes closer to the leaves had a higher variance in their reward (see Figure~\ref{fig:env_sim} for an example of the smallest evaluation environment and an explanation of the reward structure).
 To make the environment partially observable, the observations generated by the planning operations were randomly sampled from Normal distributions centered around the environment's ground truth values with a fixed precision parameter $\tau=0.005$.
 The cost of computations was fixed to $\lambda=1$ (matching the previous experiment by \citet{consul2021improving}) for the first simulation experiment, and $\lambda=0.05$ for the second simulation experiment.
 All methods were evaluated by their average meta-level return (i.e. their expected termination reward) on the same 5000 randomly generated environment instances.